dougeby/IntuneDocs/intune/vpn-settings-windows-phone-8-1.md

 ---
 # required metadata

-title: Intune VPN settings for Windows Phone 8.1 devicestitleSuffix: "Intune on Azure"
+title: Intune VPN settings for Windows Phone 8.1 devicestitleSuffix: "Azure portal"
 description: Learn about the Intune settings you can use to configure VPN connections on Windows Phone 8.1 devices."
 keywords:
 author: lleonard-msft